dadam1026/Recommendation-System/README.md

 Data Sourcing, Processing, & Modeling
 -------------------------------------
-Data is courced from Kaggle's Zomato's Recommendation System: https://www.kaggle.com/code/chirag9073/zomato-recommendation-system/notebook
+* Data is sourced from Kaggle's Zomato's Recommendation System.
+The data file is large, so here is the link: https://www.kaggle.com/code/chirag9073/zomato-recommendation-system/notebook

+* When a user enters a restaurant on the Streamlit User Interface the following steps happen under the hood:

+     1) Loading the Dataset

+     2) Data Cleaning: Renaming columns, dropping duplicates, and removing NaN values from the dataset

+     3) Text Preprocessing: Cleaning unnecessary words in the reviews, Removing links and other unncessary items, and Removing Symbols

+     4) Recommendation System

 Adavantages of Deep Learning vs. Non-Deep Learning in E-Commerce
 ---------------